DavidGGonzalez/MechaCar_Statistical_Analysis/README.md

 ## Deliverable #4

 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

+I've to start by saying I'm not a car fan, therefore, I would require a knowledgeable person's opinion on this subject, but I'll use a wild guess.

+- __Metric__: Number of cylinders
+- __Hypothesis__
+    * *NULL*: There is no difference between MechaCar cars and other manufacturers cars.
+    * *Alternate*: There is a difference
+- __Statistical Test__: `Multiple Linear Regresion` including __mpg__ and the __No of cylinders__.
+- __Data__: MechaCar and other manufacturers car's definition, including, all data provided for the MechaCar cars plus # of cylinders.